-The fact that disorder is located on the surface is legitimated because the elastic mean free path of an electron in the bulk is typically of order of several hundreds of Angströms, whereas an electron experience collisions on the surface of the cluster about each 10 Å. Indeed it was shown in Ref.
-[15] that the scattering of electrons on the fluctuation of the positive ions had an effect of the same order as that of thermal distribution of occupancy probability; which in turn is shown in the present work to be negligeable compared to the effect of shape fluctuations.
-More microscopically, bulk disorder would be represented by fluctuations of the bottom of the potential well and in the large size limit high lying states tend to be insensitive to this perturbation, whereas the effects of surface disorder increase when one goes up in the spectrum [16].
-Note that such irregularities are to be taken into account also when the cluster is "liquid-like": the mean velocity of the ionic cores is always by several orders of magnitude smaller than the typical electronic Fermi velocity.
-Hence, as far as electronic motion is concerned, the ionic cores can be considered as frozen and this necessarily implies a certain degree of surface roughness.
+The fact that disorder is located on the surface is legitimated because the elastic mean free path of an electron in the bulk is typically of order of several hundreds of Å, whereas an electron experiences collisions on the surface of the cluster about each 10 Å. Indeed, it was shown in Ref.
+15 that the scattering of electrons on the fluctuation of the positive ions has an effect of the same order as that of the thermal distribution of the occupancy probability, which in turn is shown in the present work to be negligible compared to the effect of shape fluctuations.
+More microscopically, bulk disorder would be represented by fluctuations of the bottom of the potential well, and in the large-size limit high-lying states tend to be insensitive to this perturbation, whereas the effects of surface disorder increase when one goes up in the spectrum.16 Note that such irregularities are also to be taken into account when the cluster is "liquidlike": the mean velocity of the ionic cores is always smaller by several orders of magnitude than the typical electronic Fermi velocity.
+Hence, as far as electronic motion is concerned, the ionic cores can be considered as frozen, and this necessarily implies a certain degree of surface roughness.

 In the present paper we use a liquid drop model to study the thermally activated surface deformations, or capillary waves, of a neutral spherical cluster (Sec.
-2).
-These deformations correspond to a surface roughness which we characterize by a single parameter Δ .
-We derive a simple analytic approximate expression determining the behaviour of Δ as a function of temperature and cluster size.
-Then in Section 3 we discuss the influence of shape fluctuations on the level density using a trace formula in rough billiards and compare with thermal effects linked with Fermi occupation number of the energy levels (for this purpose we give the general form of shell corrections in the presence of temperature in Appendix C).
-Finally we present our conclusions and discuss possible refinements of our approach in Sec.
-4.
+II).
+These deformations correspond to a surface roughness, which we characterize by a single parameter Δ .
+We derive a simple analytic approximate expression determining the behavior of Δ as a function of temperature and cluster size.
+Then in Sec.
+III we discuss the influence of shape fluctuations on the level density using a trace formula in rough billiards, and compare with thermal effects linked with the Fermi occupation number of the energy levels (for this purpose we give the general form of shell corrections in the presence of temperature in

+Appendix C).
+Finally we present our conclusions, and discuss possible refinements of our approach, in Sec.
+IV.